anze3db/blog/content/posts/2026-03-12-django-types.md

 Now as long as your business logic always deals with your `BookmarkAttrs` instead of the underlying Django Model you should have no issues with types!

 Django Mantle hasn't been around long (first release Sep 26, 2025), and I have yet to use it, but the idea resonates with me.
+[Here is a video](https://www.youtube.com/watch?v=qKkyBhXIJJU&t=10591s) of Carlton explaining the motivation behind it, it's worth the watch!

 ## Types in Django itself?